NeuCLIR/neuclir.github.io/README.md

-# 2022 TREC NeuCLIR tarck
+# 2022 TREC NeuCLIR Track

-Cross-language Information Retrieval (CLIR) has been studied at TREC and subsequent evaluations forums for more than twenty years, but recent advances in the application of deep learning to information retrieval (IR) warrant a new, large scale effort that will enable exploration of classical and modern IR techniques for this task.
+Cross-language Information Retrieval (CLIR) has been studied at TREC and subsequent evaluation forums for more than twenty years, but recent advances in the application of deep learning to information retrieval (IR) warrant a new, large-scale effort that will enable exploration of classical and modern IR techniques for this task.

-This website contains information about the upcoming NeuCLIR track at TREC 2022.
+This Website contains information about the upcoming NeuCLIR track at TREC 2022.
 We encourage submissions of systems that will help answering the following research questions:

 - What are the best neural CLIR approaches?
 - How does neural CLIR compare to the combination of machine translation and monolingual IR?